- Animal Sciences

 - Sicilian Wine and Cheese

-If we don't see you tomorrow, take care, have a tremendous weekend.
-As always, thank you for your continued support and for making the Clark Meat Science Center a place "where great students come to meat!”
+As always, we’d like to thank you for your continued support of the Clark Meat Science Center, and for making it a place “where great students come to meat!”

 Rodrigo da Silva Marques is a current international Ph.D. student at Oregon State University in the Department of Animal and Rangeland Sciences at the Eastern Oregon Agricultural Research Center located in Burns, Oregon.
 He has been working under Dr. Reinaldo Cooke’s supervision since April 2013.
 However, Rodrigo’s experience at OSU began back in 2011, when he came as an international visiting scholar to conduct research with Dr. Cooke for 12 months.